BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 ![Lottery Subscription Page 1](/uploads/lottery-subscription-page-1.png "Lottery Subscription Page 1") ii) An email is sent to the player indicating the draw information and the odds of winning a prize

+### RTS 3C

+**RTS requirement 2C**
+The gambling system must enable customers to choose whether to accept price fluctuations (in either direction) that occur after their bet is requested.

+> **Implementation**

+There are no price fluctuations after the bet is placed.
+All bets in the UK must be denominated in GBP and no other currency.

+**RTS requirement 2D**
+Customer who choose to use third party user interfaces must be informed that applications may not display full information about their gambles.

+**RTS implementation guidance 2D**
+Information should be included in terms and conditions, rules or other general information about the gambling product that is made available to and/or sent out to customers.

+> **Implementation**

+We do not allow 3rd party interfaces into our games

 ## RTS 3
+RTS 3 – Rules, game descriptions and the likelihood of winning Gaming (including bingo), lotteries and betting on virtual events

 ## RTS 4
 ## RTS 5
 ## RTS 6